Alyssa is a composer, arranger, harpist, and storyteller.

 Alyssa's non-theatrical compositions and arrangements have been played at events sponsored by the Philadelphia Orchestra, the Eastman School of Music, and the Greenwich Symphony, as well as at festivals all over the world.
 Her body of work ranges from solos for diverse instruments, brass quintets, mixed chamber music, and choral pieces, to music for string orchestra.
 Current projects include a Broadway musical and a ballet based on H.C.
 Andersen’s The Snow Queen.

-Alyssa and Peter have three sons—David, Nathaniel, and Michael—and are the very happy grandparents of five grandchildren: Layla, Maddie, Benny, Makoa, and Maverick.
+Alyssa and Peter have three sons—David, Nathaniel, and Michael—and are the very happy grandparents of six grandchildren: Layla, Bennie, Maddie, Makoa, Maverick, and Grayson.
 They live in upper Westchester, where they especially enjoy adventures in cooking, gardening and birdwatching.